Buy - Sell - Lease - Real Estate Resources

 When potential buyers express interest, negotiate the terms of the sale carefully.
 This includes the selling price, payment structure, transition period, and any contingencies.
 Seek legal and financial advice to ensure that the sale contract is clear and legally binding.

 Remember that selling a restaurant can be a complex process, and it’s beneficial to seek guidance from professionals who specialize in restaurant sales, such as business brokers or attorneys.
+I have seen people buy a property and then find out that they would need to install a $30,000.00 Grease Trap.
+You can avoid these stupid mistakes by working with a Commercial Real Estate Agent.

 When leasing a restaurant,